 Durability Specs That Matter More Than Marketing

-Durability isn’t just “will it tear.”
-It’s how the surface looks after thousands of small interactions.
+Durability is not just “will it tear?”
+It is whether the surface still looks good after thousands of small, boring interactions.

 Abrasion tests and rub counts

-- Treat abrasion numbers as a screening tool, not a guarantee.
+- Use it as a screening tool, not a guarantee.

-- If two fabrics both clear a reasonable baseline, choose based on construction, cleanability, and how it behaves in a swatch test.
+If two fabrics both clear a reasonable baseline, the better choice is usually the one with the tighter weave, clearer cleaning instructions, and better behavior in a swatch test.

 Pilling, snagging, and weave tightness

-- a fabric that feels stable when you pinch it (not “spongy” in a loose way),
+- a fabric that feels stable when you pinch it,

-- and a texture that doesn’t catch your fingernail when you lightly drag across it.
+- and a surface that does not catch your fingernail the moment you drag lightly across it.

 Where sofas wear first